Alexpeain/Hone-I-Fa-School/README.md

 # Hone I Fa School

-This is the repository for the website of Hone I Fa School, a elementary school located in NamKham,North Shan State.
+This is the repository for the website of Hone I Fa School, a elementary school located in North Shan State.

 ## Table of Contents
 - [Description](#description)